misaz/Nuvoton8051ProgrammingLib/README.md

 Provided platform specific files directly access GPIO registers (PORTx, PINx, DDRx) and for delay uses `_delay_us` function.
 Default pinout is following:

 ```
+Nuvoton's    GND <------> GND on AVR
+Nuvoton's    VCC <------> 5V  on AVR
 Nuvoton's    RST <------> PD1 on AVR
 Nuvoton's ICPCLK <------> PD4 on AVR
 Nuvoton's ICPDAT <------> PD0 on AVR
 ```

+> :warning: Note that if you do not running AVR on the same voltage as Nuvoton you must modify your pinout with logic level convertor or something similar.
+Also note that some pasive logic converters won't work with signals as fast as 1MHz which is used when programming device.

 If you want to use it do following:
 1) Copy library to your project.